Pet Therapy Volunteering

 What will I do as a pet therapy volunteer?

-Handlers bring their trained and certified dogs to the hospital to visit patients, families, and visitors.
+Handlers bring their trained and registered therapy dogs to the hospital to visit patients, families, and visitors.
 Each visit is customized to meet the patient’s needs.
 Dogs may cuddle with patients, pose for pictures, or even get up on the patient’s bed (as long as there’s a protective sheet).

 Handlers supervise and guide these visits, giving their dog commands when necessary and ensuring that the interaction is a position one for all involved.